navikt/dbt-i-nav/docs/dbt i Knast/KSM-brukerguide.md

 ### Step 1: Clone your dbt-project repo/ or Create new dbt project

+You may need to change your profile in order to support the standard knast setup.
+Check out [profiles.yml](https://github.com/navikt/dbt-i-nav/blob/main/profiles.yml) to set the supported format to inject the secrects correctly.

+The following environment variables are set up automatically:

+* DBT_DB_TARGET: This is your current environment, run ``dbt-env`` to check your active environment (U, R, P ...)
+* DBT_ENV_SECRET_USER: Your NAV ident.
+Tied to your Knast
+* DBT_ENV_SECRET_PASS: DB password, encrypted and injected just in time from Google Secret Manager by KSM
+* DBT_DB_SCHEMA: Schema is tied to your git root folder name.

 ### Step 2: 🐍 Create /activate Virtual environment
 ```bash
 uv venv && source .venv/bin/activate